Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Conclusions

 \section{Conclusions}

 In this paper, we introduce a novel framework based on the extreme value theory with the goal of estimating the channel tail statistics for URLLC.
 The proposed methodology adopts EVT to determine the optimum threshold over which the tail statistics are derived, the stopping condition to specify the minimum number of samples required to model the tail characteristics, and the assessment to validate the final model by using probability plots.
-The proposed algorithm for determining the optimal stopping condition provides a remarkable decrease in the number of required samples for estimating the channel tail distribution by about $7 \times 10^5$.
+The proposed algorithm for determining the optimal stopping condition provides a significantly lower number of required samples for estimating the channel tail distribution.
 Moreover, the proposed channel modeling methodology achieves a significantly better fit to the empirical data in the lower tail than the conventional extrapolation-based approach, especially in the ultra-reliability region.
 Furthermore, the conventional approach has been demonstrated to be highly dependent on the portion of the data considered in the extrapolation, which can seriously affect the reliability performance.
-In the future, we are planning to extend the proposed framework for the EVT analysis of the non-stationary processes to investigate the variation of the statistics of the extreme events over time, and point process approach to calculate the expected waiting time until the next extreme event happens, given the probability of occurrence of the event.
+In the future, we are planning to extend the proposed framework for the EVT analysis of the non-stationary processes to investigate the variation of the statistics of the extreme events over time \cite{mehrnia2021}, and point process approach to calculate the expected waiting time until the next extreme event happens, given the probability of occurrence of the event.
+Additionally, we are planning to include a more extensive set of parameters that affect the extreme events, such as vehicle speed, road material, and temperature.
+Also, the extension of this work for assessing the performance of the proposed algorithm at lower outage probabilities as well as deriving the mathematical expressions of BER and PER due to the outage is subject to future work.

 \ifCLASSOPTIONcaptionsoff

 \fi